 2018 – today

 After several years of uniformity, the company decided to change the logo to a more modern one.
 This event is dated to 1982.
-Before that, variants in the form of seals, badges, initials, and the founder’s signature were used.
+Before that, variants such as seals, badges, initials, and the founder’s signature were used.
 The current version essentially represents the debut of the brand’s real visual identity.
-The administration entrusted the work on the logo to Terry Moore from AID and then involved the Stockholm design lab.
+The administration entrusted the logo work to Terry Moore at AID and then involved the Stockholm design lab.

 The decision was made to base the design on the word “Ericsson” and the letter “E.” For this, the developers chose a sans-serif font and stylized the capital letter.
 They cut off the connecting leg, leaving only three protruding lines.
 Then, the designers rotated them 18,435 degrees to make the logo easier to pixelate.
 These strokes are colloquially called “three sausages.”